vlang/v/doc/docs.md

 - read only

 #### `mut`
-- access only from one *owning* coroutine at a time
+- access only from one coroutine at a time

 #### `shared`
 - lock/unlock are slow
 - moderately difficult to handle (needs `lock` block)

 #### `atomic`
-- limited to single integers and pointers
+- limited to single (max.
+64 bit) integers (and pointers)
 - only a small set of predefined operations possible
-- very difficult to handle
+- very difficult to handle correctly

 <sup>1</sup> The owning coroutine will also free the memory space used
 for the object when it is no longer needed.
 <sup>2</sup> For `shared` objects the compiler adds code for reference
 counting.
-One the counter reaches 0 the object automatically freed.
+Once the counter reaches 0 the object is automatically freed.
-<sup>3</sup> Since `atomic` variables are only some bytes in size
+<sup>3</sup> Since an `atomic` variable is only a few bytes in size
 allocation would be an unnecessary overhead.
-Instead the compiler creates global variables.
+Instead the compiler creates a global.

 ## Decoding JSON